 Supporting the Heads of Residential Life are Residential Parents and Assistant Residential Parents who manage the day-to-day requirements of each residence.
-These are the people students should address for information about maintenance requests, room assignments, sanctions, signing permission slips, checking parental consent forms, following up medical issues, and all other tasks related to daily well-being.
+These are the people students should address for information about maintenance requests, room assignments, sanctions, granting trip permissions, checking parental consent forms, following up medical issues, and all other tasks related to daily well-being.